 We then hiked upwards for 20-30 minutes until we reached the more even part of the glacier.

-The glacier hike is moderate in difficulty depending on how fit you are - I was a bit out of breath during the upward hike, I must admit.
-And I have heard from other travellers that they found the upward hike to be a bit difficult.
+The glacier hike is moderate in difficulty, depending on your fitness level.
+I was a bit out of breath during the upward hike, I must admit.
+And I have heard from other travellers that the uphill hike was a bit difficult.

 Hiking on Sólheimajökull glacier with an ice-axe :)

-What help these glacier crampons were.
-Without them, we would have slid and fallen over and not been able to ascend the glacier at all.
+What great help these glacier crampons were.
+Without them, we would have slid and fallen and not been able to ascend the glacier at all.

-When we reached our destination on top the glacier was much whiter and evener.
+When we reached our destination on top of the glacier, it was much whiter and more even.
 I was in awe of the sheer beauty and contrasts of the white glacier and the surrounding mountains.

-Around us we saw other groups of tiny colourful people either ascending or descending from the glacier - this gave me a sense of the massive size of these glaciers, even though we were only exploring a very small part of it.
+Around us, we saw other groups of tiny, colourful people ascending or descending from the glacier.
+Seeing how small they looked in the distance gave me a sense of the massive size of these glaciers, even though we were only exploring a very small part of them.

 Sólheimajökull glacier